Review Process

 Peer Review Process

-ISRE follows a single-blind peer review process, where reviewer identities remain confidential, while authors’ identities are disclosed to reviewers.
+ISRE follows a double-blind peer review process, where reviewer and authors' identities remain confidential.
 The journal adheres to internationally recognized guidelines, including those of the Committee on Publication Ethics (COPE) and the International Committee of Medical Journal Editors (ICMJE).
+Editorial decisions are independent of the publisher, governing body, and any commercial or institutional influence.
+The editorial board has full authority over publication decisions.

 Process Overview